|

 Poor reasons:

-To test your mettle.
+• To test your mettle.
 Some people actually enjoy fighting.
 They are skilled in the verbal gymnastics of conflict and are thrilled by the adrenalin dump of battle.
 But moot-courting a relationship is dangerous.
 If you really, really like to fight, go to law school, write letters to the editor or join a debate team.
 Don’t expect the people around you to necessarily be willing sparring partners.

-To get attention.
+• To get attention.
 Fights precipitated by the need to feel attached are sadly self-perpetuating.
 When wrangling becomes the currency of relating, positive attention wanes, meaning that fights are the primary way to feel “close” to each other.
 That leaves the partners with only this: Ignore me, will ya?

-Boredom.
+• Boredom.
 Let me focus my nit picking on you for entertainment.
 Does this sound like a good idea?

-Fear.
+• Fear.
 Are you about to leave me or learn the truth about me (and then leave me)?
 Let’s fight instead because, so far in the relationship, the drama usually makes us feel closer.
 Or when we fight you hurt my feelings, I cry and then you can’t leave me.

-Distraction.
+• Distraction.
 Pay no attention to that blunder I just made.
 Focus instead on this argument I’ve just pulled out of my hat.

-Habit.
+• Habit.
 If it’s Tuesday it must be Fight-Over-The-Garbage Day.
 Or, every time you disappoint me by doing “X”, I get to pick a fight with you over “Y.”

 Good reasons:

-Boundary violations.
+• Boundary violations.
 Every couple has to determine for itself where one person’s freedom stops and the other person’s begins.
 Do you have unfettered access to my e-mail, my body, my thoughts?
 There are no correct answers to these questions – just the need to hammer out the details between these two particular people.
 Once established, a violation of a boundary that is not willingly corrected can be an appropriate reason to initiate an argument.

-Quality of life issues.
+• Quality of life issues.
 Fighting is one way to establish the values that run our home life, for every couple has to resolve the toilet-seat-up-or-down type issues.
 You are entitled to defend those places where your sensibilities get activated.
 The failure to establish “house rules” can corrode a relationship pretty easily since it can leave both partners uncomfortable in their own home.

-Confusion.
+• Confusion.
 When the chaos in a relationship gets too troublesome for one of the partners, he or she might understandably feel antagonistic.
 Some fights appear vague because one of the two members is pushing for clarity of the relationship itself.

-Depth of feelings.
-Humans are remarkably in sync when it comes to putting things on a scale of one to ten.
+• Depth of feelings.
+Humans are remarkably in sync when it comes to putting things on a scale from one to ten.
 But they are not often in sync when it comes to knowing which issues are in need of scaling.
 When something matters to you much more than it matters to your significant other, it often takes a fight or two or three to clarify the depth of feeling you have on an issue.

 Goals for fights